dlab-berkeley/efficient-reproducible-project-management-in-R/README.md

 ## Setup

-Launch the bider or manually install the following three packages in R.
+1. Install the following two packages in R.

 ```r